Walmart: Walmart Discount Store

 Walmart Discount Stores, also branded as simply "Walmart", are discount department stores with sizes varying from 30000 to 221000 sqft, with the average store covering 105000 sqft.
 They carry general merchandise and limited groceries.
 Some newer and remodeled discount stores have an expanded grocery department, similar to Target's PFresh department.
 Many of these stores also feature a garden center, pharmacy, Tire & Lube Express, optical center, one-hour photo processing lab, portrait studio, a bank branch, a cell phone store, and a fast food outlet.
 Some also have gasoline stations.
 Discount Stores were Walmart's original concept, though they have since been surpassed by Supercenters.

 In 1990, Walmart opened its first Bud's Discount City location in Bentonville.
 Bud's operated as a closeout store, much like Big Lots.
 Many locations were opened to fulfill leases in shopping centers as Walmart stores left and moved into newly built Supercenters.
 All of the Bud's Discount City stores had closed or converted into Walmart Discount Stores by 1997.

-At its peak in 1996, there were 1,995 Walmart Discount Stores, but as of October 31, 2022, that number was dropped to 365.
+At its peak in 1996, there were 1,995 Walmart Discount Stores; as of October 31, 2022, that number had dropped to 365.

 Walmart Neighborhood Market

-Walmart Neighborhood Market, sometimes branded as "Neighborhood Market by Walmart" or informally known as "Neighborhood Walmart", is Walmart's chain of supermarkets ranging from 28000 to 65000 sqft and averaging about 42000 sqft, about a fifth of the size of a Walmart Supercenter.
-The first Walmart Neighborhood Market opened ten years after the first Supercenter opened, but Walmart did not focus on the smaller grocery store format until the 2010s.
+Walmart Neighborhood Market, former also known as "Neighborhood Market by Walmart" or informally known as "Neighborhood Walmart", is Walmart's chain of stores ranging from 28000 to 65000 sqft and averaging about 42000 sqft, about a fifth of the size of a Walmart Supercenter.
+The first Walmart Neighborhood Market opened ten years after the first Supercenter opened, but Walmart did not heavily focus on this model until the 2010s.